RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ## 5. Configure Operational Database

+> **Quick Start:** To skip external database setup entirely, use **demo mode** instead.
+Set `global.deployment.mode: demo` and point to the in-cluster databases — see [Demo Database Mode](../README.md#demo-database-mode).
+Demo mode is for development and evaluation only.

 The [operational databases](https://docs.redpointglobal.com/rpi/admin-key-concepts) (`Pulse` and `Pulse_Logging`) store information necessary for RPI to function.
 Add the following to your overrides file:

 ```yaml